mouhyi/AI-OddPlayer/README.txt

           4-Launching a Client
           5-Launching the logfile viewer
           6-Human players
+          7- AI Players
-          7-Implementing a Player
+          8-Implementing a Player
-          8-Implementing a different game
+          9-Implementing a different game
-          9-Changes
+          10-Changes

 1-Overview
 ----------
-This software consists of two packages:
+This software consists of 3 packages:
 * boardgame: a generic board game client/server package and
 * Odd: an implementation of the "Odd" game based on it.
+* test: testing package

 The boardgame package is intended to allow the implementation of different board games and AI players with minimal effort.
 It provides